 Environmental Manager Meetings

-The Environmental Managers of UACJ’s four main works, and principal extrusion, foil manufacturing, copper tube, and precision-machined components plants come together in meetings where they review progress in achieving the UACJ Group’s environmental objectives, and share information on matters like changes in relevant laws.
+The Environmental Managers of UACJ’s four main works, and principal extrusion, foil manufacturing, and precision-machined components plants come together in meetings where they review progress in achieving the UACJ Group’s environmental objectives, and share information on matters like changes in relevant laws.

 Environmental Management Organization